-- be individuals who are making a significant contribution to their field of research
+- making a significant contribution to their field of research

-- be able to demonstrate the potential to achieve world-leading status
+- able to demonstrate the potential to achieve world-leading status

-- have shown excellent ability in the communication of their research
+- showing excellent ability in the communication of their research

 SFI INDUSTRY PARTNERSHIP AWARD

-- have previously been or currently are SFI supported
+- previously been or currently are supported by an SFI award

-- have had a clear commercial impact of their business, product or services.
+- had a clear commercial impact of their business, product or services.

 SFI OUTSTANDING CONTRIBUTION TO STEM COMMUNICATION